peikra/final_project/README.md

 # Football Match Management System

 ## Description
+## Description
 This is a backend system for managing football teams, match invitations, chat functionalities, and tournaments.
-The project is built using Django and Django REST Framework (DRF), and it includes functionalities such as:
+The project is specifically designed for football enthusiasts who enjoy playing casually rather than at a professional level.
+It's for people who have teams made up of their friends, playing street football or recreational matches.
+The system allows users to register, create teams, send match invitations, communicate through chat, and manage tournaments. and it includes functionalities such as:
 - User registration and authentication
 - Team management
 - Match invitations between teams